Winter is the worst time of the year for making poor nutrition decisions

 If reading that gave you a cavity you may be interested in how you can cut that amount down by choosing sugar-free snacks, using sugar substitutes in coffee or tea, reading the ingredients list on product labels, avoiding sticky sweets, and carrying a travel-sized toothbrush, mouthwash or at least rinsing the acid out of your teeth with water.

-Focus on maximizing your water Intake:
+Focus on maximizing your water Intake

 What we drink can be as bad for our teeth as what we eat or perhaps even worse for us because sugary drinks don’t fill us up and have high concentrations of sugars, sodium, and saturated fat.
 Getting in the habit of comparing nutrition facts on drinks just like food products is important because although drinks don’t get stuck in between your teeth like food can they can lead to tooth decay.
 Water is also vital to our general health, Scientific evidence supports the positive health impact of fluoridated drinking water as a solution for preventing tooth decay.

-Strategies to Improve your nutrition habits:
+Strategies to Improve your nutrition habits and your oral health

 - Limit the sugary or teeth staining drinks available at home (red wine, pop, tea, juices)